SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 ~~~

-The first step in using the modules is to initialize the module system.
+The first step in using the module command is to initialize the module system.
 This
 step consists of sourcing a shell specific file that adds the module command
 to your environment.
 For example, initializing module for bash is done as follows: